replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/03-collecting-configuration/assignment.md

 ```

 Let's add this configuration to the Replicated Platform release.
 Create a file
-in the `release` directory name `config.yaml` and paste the content above into
+in the `release` directory named `config.yaml` and paste the content above into
 it.

 Improving the Configuration Experience